 Celebrating Israel’s Greatest Ally

-As America prepares to celebrate Independence Day this week, Israel celebrates America.
+As America prepares to celebrate Independence Day, Israel celebrates America.
 Proverbs 18:24 (ESV) says, “A man of many companions may come to ruin, but there is a friend who sticks closer than a brother.”
 Israel may not have many friends in the world, but our friendship with America makes up in quality what we lack in quantity.